backstage/backstage/plugins/home/api-report.md

 // Warning: (ae-missing-release-tag) "SettingsModal" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export const SettingsModal: ({
+export const SettingsModal: (props: {
-  open,
-  close,
-  componentName,
-  children,
-}: {
   open: boolean;
   close: Function;
   componentName: string;